Programming for Librarians: Where to begin

 Introduction

 Programming can be described as the process of using computers to address specific problems.
-Computer programs essentially consist of a sequence of statements which explain how an activity can be automated.
+Computer programs consist of a sequence of statements which explain how an activity can be automated.
 Programming languages generally implement a certain algorithm.
 An algorithm is an explicit and unambiguous description of the steps that need to be followed to arrive at a well-defined end result.
 The algorithm constitutes the logic of the program.
 The statements or commands in a programming language also need to be expressed in a format that computers can understand.
-They need to be expressed using a syntax, which prescribes how words, numbers of punctuation marks ought to be used
+They need to be expressed using a syntax, which prescribes how words, numbers, and punctuation marks ought to be used.

 Which programming language should you focus on?
 Python vs R?

 Python, firstly, is a free and open source, general purpose language.
-It is widely used to carry out data science tasks, such as cleaning, enriching, analysing and visualising data.
-Python makes use of a sparsee, readable and intuitive syntax, and this makes the language relatively easy to learn for beginners.
+It is widely used to carry out data science tasks, such as cleaning, enriching, analysing and visualising data, and as a ‘glue’ language to create interfaces to ‘stick’ other software together.
+Python makes use of a sparse, readable and intuitive syntax, and this makes the language relatively easy to learn for beginners.
 Within the Python community, numerous code libraries have been shared which extend the basic functionalities of the language.

 R, is another free and open source programming language that was created originally with a specific focus: to support statistical analyses.
 Later it was developed towards a more general direction with the help of thousands of software packages created by the R community and today it is used to solve as many types of problems as Python or Java.
 R’s syntax and its most important data structures are quite different from that of Python, and it requires a different way of thinking.

 Because of this strong data analysis background we suggest you choose R if you would like to run core data analysis tasks that require a more advanced statistical toolbox, and does not require many additional steps before and after the calculations.
-Python on the other hand provides somewhat less statistical functionalities, but supports much more general purpose tasks out of the box like file management, string, date and time manipulation, computer networks etc. None of these tasks are impossible with the other programming languages, but their conveniences are different.
+Python on the other hand provides somewhat less statistical functionalities, but supports much more general purpose tasks out of the box like file management, string, date and time manipulation, and computer networking.
+None of these tasks are impossible with the other programming languages, but what they are designed for and what they make easy are different.
 In data science related tasks they are quite close, e.g. Python’s Pandas library and R’s data frames (particularly in the Tidyverse package) have similar functionalities.
-Another - subjective - factor of the decision could be the aesthetics of the graphics Python and R produces: both of them have more than one plotting libraries, each are easy to recognise by their distinctive graphical style.
+Another - subjective - factor of the decision could be the aesthetics of the graphics Python and R produces: both of them have more than one plotting library, each are easy to recognise by their distinctive graphical style.

 Relevance to the Library Sector (Case Studies/Use Cases)